This post may contain affiliate links. Please read myย privacy policy.

 Notes

 - The fresher the salmon, the better!
-Use wild-caught salmon for maximum flavor, but you can also use farmed.
+I love using wild-caught salmon for maximum flavor, but farmed salmon works well too.

-- Don’t overcook the salmon.
-It should be tender and flaky, not dry.
-Take it out of the oven when the salmon’s internal temperature is close to 145°F.
+- I’m careful not to overcook the salmon—it should be tender and flaky, not dry.
+I take it out of the oven when the internal temperature is close to 145°F.

-- Another way to check for doneness is by gently flaking the salmon with a fork.
-If it flakes easily, it’s ready to be taken out of the oven.
+- Another way I check for doneness is by gently flaking the salmon with a fork.
+If it flakes easily, it’s ready to come out of the oven.

 Nutrition